NIF’s MISSION

 To support and empower families through holistic and transformative programs rooted in Afrocentric principles that foster unity, healing, and community building.
-We aim to create environments where families can thrive, children can grow, and communities can be strengthened.
+We aim to create environments where families can thrive, children can grow, and communities can be strengthened at Nia Imani Family, Inc.

 FAST FACTS